OLUWAMUYIWA/kvs/README.md

 # kvs
 A key-value store based on the Talent Plan PNA course by PingCap.
-Than you PingCap!
+Thank you PingCap!